How to estimate gravel for a driveway or path

 How deep should gravel be for a driveway?

-It depends on soil and use.
+It depends on soil, drainage, and use.
 Many driveways use a thicker compacted base with a thinner top layer.
-Estimate layers separately for better results.
+Estimate layers separately for better results, and confirm depth recommendations with your local supplier for your specific aggregate (project dependent).

 Should I order gravel by tons or cubic yards?

 Suppliers vary.
-Cubic yards are common; tons require density.
-If ordering by tons, confirm the supplier’s conversion for the specific material.
+Cubic yards are common; tons require a density conversion.
+If ordering by tons, confirm the supplier's yards-to-tons conversion for the specific material you are buying (pea gravel vs crushed stone vs base rock).

 Do I need to account for compaction?